dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/part_eight.rst

 Basic Typing
 ------------

-Dagster includes an optional type system that can be applied to both runtime values and configuration.
-We can use these types to both provide runtime type guarantees as well as improve documentation and understandability.
+Dagster includes an optional type system that can be applied to both runtime values (inputs and outputs of solids) and configuration values.
+We can use these types to provide runtime type guarantees as well as to improve pipeline documentation and intelligibility.

-There actually *have* been types during all previous parts of this tutorial.
-If the use does not specify types for inputs, outputs, or config in dagster, they default to the ``Any`` type, which can accept any and all values.
+Actually, we've been using the type system all along.
+Throughout this tutorial, anywhere we didn't specify a type for an input, output, or config value, they defaulted to the ``Any`` type, which can accept any and all values.

 We are going to incrementally add typing to the example in part seven.

-Before we had this:
+Previously, we had this:

 .. code-block:: python